 I’d like to introduce you to my good friend Trello.

-Trello is a simple project management and collaboration tool that organizes your projects into boards and here’s a few reasons why it can be such a powerful tool for course creation:
+Trello is a simple project management and collaboration tool that organizes your projects into lists called boards.
+Here’s a few reasons why it can be such a powerful tool for course creation:

 Step 1: Create a Trello account, then create a board and name it the name of your course.